 - Color Grade: This refers to how much color a diamond displays on a scale from D to Z with D being colorless and Z a light yellow.
 The less color a white diamond displays, the greater its value.
 Keep in mind that fancy colored diamonds, such as fancy yellow and fancy blue, do not have letter grades, instead they are graded from Fancy Light to Fancy Vivid depending on the intensity of the diamond’s color

-Diamonds can be cut into various shapes with round brilliant as the most popular cut and therefore typically more expensive.
-Any other diamond cut is known as a fancy cut, such as hearts, ovals and pears.
+Diamonds can be cut into various shapes with round brilliant as the most popular shape and therefore typically more expensive.
+Any other diamond shape is known as a fancy shape, this includes as heart shaped diamonds, ovals and pears.
 The value of fancy cut diamonds fluctuates depending on market trends and popularity.
 Consider all diamond shapes in the image below and choose a diamond cut that best suits you or the person you are buying it for.

 Which diamond shape is best for you?

-- Round diamonds: a classic and timeless diamond shape.
+- Round diamonds: a classic and timeless diamond shape and currently the most popular on the market.
 If you are looking for maximum sparkle in the stone, round diamonds are the best choice.

 - Princess cut diamonds: the second most popular diamond shape, princess cuts are stylish and sophisticated.